PaoloRibeca/KPop/README.md

 ```bash
 $ KPopCountDB -i Classes --summary
 ```
-confirms that indeed this database contains the spectra for all the classes:
+confirms that indeed this database contains the spectra for all classes:
 ```
 [Vector labels (1636)]: 'A.11' 'A.12' 'A.15' 'A.16' 'A.17' 'A.18' 'A.19' 'A.1' 'A.21' 'A.2.2' 'A.22' 'A.23.1' 'A.2.3' 'A.23' 'A.2.4' 'A.24' 'A.2.5.1' 'A.2.5.2' 'A.2.5.3' 'A.2.5' 'A.25' 'A.26' 'A.27' 'A.28' 'A.29' 'A.2' 'A.30' 'A.3' 'A.4' 'A.5' 'A.6' 'A.7' 'A.9' 'AA.1' 'AA.2' 'AA.3' 'AA.4' 'AA.5' 'AA.6' 'AA.7' 'AA.8' 'AB.1' 'AC.1' 'AD.1' 'AD.2.1' 'AD.2' 'AE.1' 'AE.2' 'AE.3' 'AE.4' 'AE.5' 'AE.6' 'AE.7' 'AE.8' 'AF.1' 'A' 'AG.1' 'AH.1' 'AH.2' 'AH.3' 'AJ.1' 'AK.1' 'AK.2' 'AL.1' 'AM.1' 'AM.2' 'AM.3' 'AM.4' 'AN.1' 'AP.1' 'AQ.1' 'AQ.2' 'AS.1' 'AS.2' 'AT.1' 'AU.1' 'AU.2' 'AU.3' 'AV.1' 'AW.1' 'AY.100' 'AY.101' 'AY.102.1' 'AY.102.2' 'AY.102' 'AY.103.1' 'AY.103.2' 'AY.103' 'AY.104' 'AY.105' 'AY.106' 'AY.107' 'AY.108' 'AY.109' 'AY.10' 'AY.110' 'AY.111' 'AY.112.1' 'AY.112' 'AY.113' 'AY.114' 'AY.116.1' 'AY.116' 'AY.117' 'AY.118' 'AY.119.1' 'AY.119.2' 'AY.119' 'AY.11' 'AY.120.1' 'AY.120.2.1' 'AY.120.2' 'AY.120' 'AY.121.1' 'AY.121' 'AY.122.1' ...
 'P.6' 'P.7' 'Q.1' 'Q.2' 'Q.3' 'Q.4' 'Q.5' 'Q.6' 'Q.7' 'Q.8' 'R.1' 'R.2' 'S.1' 'U.1' 'U.2' 'U.3' 'V.1' 'V.2' 'W.1' 'W.2' 'W.3' 'W.4' 'XA' 'XB' 'XC' 'Y.1' 'Z.1'
 [Meta-data fields (0)]: